acamara1498/am108/README.md

-# am108
-## Encouraging moderation
+# AM108 Final Project: Encouraging moderation

-A Brief Background:
+## A Brief Background:
 We are interested in modeling how ideological views held by societies at large evolve over time.
 In the Marvel Hong Papush Strogatz model, the probability of a person’s switching their ideological stance is dependent upon both their own level of extremism and the people with whom they come into contact.